This restaurant worthy dish is as easy as it is delicious!

 - ½ cup white wine or extra broth

-- ⅓ cup freshly grated Parmesan cheese
+- ⅓ cup shredded Parmesan cheese

 Instructions

-- Warm the broth in the microwave.
+- Warm the broth in the microwave or bring to a low simmer in a saucepan.

 - Add olive oil and mushrooms to a pan over medium-high heat.
 Cook until mushrooms are softened, about 5 minutes.
 Set aside.